signalfx/signalfx-java/README.md

 This repository contains legacy libraries for instrumenting Java applications and reporting metrics to Splunk Observability Cloud (formerly SignalFx).

-Splunk has adopted OpenTelemetry and users are strongly encouraged to use the [OpenTelemetry Java SDK](https://github.com/open-telemetry/opentelemetry-java) or the [Splunk Distribution of OpenTelemetry Java Instrumentation](https://github.com/signalfx/splunk-otel-java) agent to send telemetry data to Splunk.
+Splunk has adopted OpenTelemetry.
+Use the [OpenTelemetry Java SDK](https://github.com/open-telemetry/opentelemetry-java) or the [Splunk Distribution of OpenTelemetry Java Instrumentation](https://github.com/signalfx/splunk-otel-java) agent to send telemetry data to Splunk.
 Users should *NOT* be integrating `signalfx-java`